t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, network efficiency (e.g. using load balancing techniques to avoid congestion)
+* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, or network efficiency, e.g. using load balancing techniques to avoid congestion
 * Onboarding code on a platform or computing device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, and may in some cases also support end devices, including IoT devices, as compute nodes {{Larrea}}
 * Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
 * Assisted or automatic partitioning of code {{I-D.sarathchandra-coin-appcentres}}